 I ask myself this question a lot, “What were they thinking?”
 Sometimes I ask it out loud.
 Other times I ask it of other people.
 When I do that I almost always get a sympathetic nod or shrug of the shoulders.
 Every once in a while I have to explain myself, pointing out what, exactly, I mean, but then I get the nod or shrug afterward.
 I consider deferred nods and shrugs to be as good as instant ones.
 After all, a walk’s as good as a hit.

 So, what do I mean?
-Well, let’s take the example above, which is a photo of Terminal A at the Dallas-Fort Worth International Airport.
+Well, let’s take the example below, which is a photo of Terminal A at the Dallas-Fort Worth International Airport.
 Notice the roller bags, which nowadays are everywhere, including grade schools.
 Notice, too, the tiled floor.
 Now, what do you suppose you get when you combine a roller bag with a tiled floor?
-What do you suppose you get when you add scores, hundreds, thousands of roller bags click-click-clicking along the tiled floors of all the terminals at Dallas-Fort Worth?
+What do you suppose you get when you add scores, hundreds, thousands of roller bags click-click-clicking on the tiled floors of all the terminals at Dallas-Fort Worth?
 You get the contemporary equivalent of the walls of Jericho coming down, except in this case there are no rams’ horns.
 Well, there might be; I didn’t see them listed on the prohibited item list at TSA.

 What I don’t understand is that somebody somewhere somehow decided that this would be a good idea.
 You don’t start out with tiled floors.
 You have to add them, which means somebody had to request tiles, and then other people had to support this insidious idea by not challenging or questioning the guilty party.

 I sat there in Terminal A, enveloped by the clicking and taking photos of all the roller bags that paraded before me.
 That got me thinking about other stupid ideas (I had a two-hour layover) such as my microwave that beeps four times when it’s done followed by intermittent beeps every thirty seconds if you don’t take the dish out you’re heating.
-I call it the “nag factor.”
+I call it the “nag feature.”

 Then there is the paper confirmation of my paperless statement from Macy’s, which I get every month in the mail and is apparently a requirement of NY State law.
 And the “free” movie I would get to see on the flight, although if I was interested in hearing it I would have to pay five dollars for earphones, which I “get to keep.”